 Is DEET safe for kids?

-How do I apply bug repellent to my kid?
+How do I apply bug repellent to my child?

 Always read the instructions first!
-If your kid is also going to be wearing sunscreen, put the sunscreen on first, wait for 15 minutes, and then put the repellent.
+If your kid will also be wearing sunscreen, put that on first, wait for 15 minutes, then apply the repellent.

 Repellent should be applied to clothing and all exposed skin — bugs can, and will, bite through clothes.
 Do not, however, apply repellent on areas that will be covered by clothing, since this can lead to skin irritation.

-If you’re using a spray repellent, apply it in a well-ventilated area so the fumes don’t build up.
-You should never try to spray repellent directly onto your kid’s skin.
-Instead, spray it on your own hands and then spread it on exposed skin yourself to ensure a smooth, even application.
-Don’t put repellent around the eyes or mouth, or on skin that has cuts or irritations, and only apply a little around the ears.
-And don’t apply repellent to your kid’s hands — you should know by now how often those hands end up in their mouth!
+If using a spray repellent, apply it in a well-ventilated area so fumes don’t build up.
+Never spray repellent directly onto your kid’s skin.
+Instead, spray it onto your hands, then spread it onto exposed skin yourself to ensure a smooth, even application.

-Try to follow the same pattern every time you apply repellent to your kid.
-If they know what to expect, they can be more cooperative.
+Try to follow the same pattern each time you apply repellent to your child.
+If they know what to expect, they’ll become more cooperative.

-Once your kid is done playing outside, wash the repellent-treated skin with soap and water, and wash their clothes before re-wearing.
-And don’t forget to wash your hands too.
+Once your kid is done playing outside, wash the repellent-treated skin with soap and water, and their clothes before re-wearing.
+And don’t forget to wash your hands, too.